 To fasten the seat belt, pull the belt out of the retractors and insert the tab into the buckle; a click will sound when the tab locks into the buckle.
 Seat belt lengths automatically adjust to your size and sitting position.
-DO NOT route belts over armrest
+DO NOT route belts over armrest or under the arm.

 Safety belts are supplied at affixed seating positions.
 DO NOT occupy seats not equipped with safety belts while the motorhome is in motion.
 Seat belts must only be used on permanently mounted seats.
 DO NOT use a single seat belt on more than one person.
 Pilot and Copilot seats must be locked in a forward facing position with seat belts fastened while the motorhome is in motion.
-Avoid seat rotation while in transit.
+DO NOT rotate the seat while in transit.